damien1/isotope-visual-layouts-lite/plugin_readme.md

 **When I resize my browser window smaller nothing happens**

 Hmm it sounds like your theme has fixed widths.
 You need a responsive theme for the resize animation effect to work.
+View the source on your freshly added page and check that each 'box' on the page has a css element tag isotope-item